eclipse-iceoryx/iceoryx/doc/error-handling.md

     //handle the error
 };

-func(arg).on_success(successFunc).on_error(errorFunc);
+func(arg).and_then(successFunc).or_else(errorFunc);
 ```

 # Open Points

 ## Centralized Error Handling

-It may be desirable to have centralized error handling instance were runtime errors on application side are logged and (maybe) handled.
+It may be desirable to have centralized error handling instance where runtime errors on application side are logged and (maybe) handled.
-This could also be done in RouDi (by sending information to RouDi), but RouDi already has to much responsibility.
+This could also be done in RouDi (by sending information to RouDi), but RouDi already has too much responsibility.
 Preferably this should be done by a separate application with this sole purpose.
 If the application cannot reach the central handler, it shall try to handle the error locally if possible (at least log it).

 However, it might be too slow if this would rely on error transmission and responses.
 If this is to be implemented, the exact mechanism has to be decided on.